codama-idl/codama/packages/visitors-core/README.md

 const linkables = new LinkableDictionary();

 // Record program nodes.
-linkables.record(programNode);
+linkables.record(programNode, stack);

-// Record other linkable nodes with their associated program node. linkables.record(accountNode);
+// Record other linkable nodes with their associated program node. linkables.record(accountNode, stack);

-// Get a linkable node using a link node, or throw an error if it is not found. const programNode = linkables.getOrThrow(programLinkNode);
+// Get a linkable node using a link node, or throw an error if it is not found. const programNode = linkables.getOrThrow(programLinkNode, stack);

-// Get a linkable node using a link node, or return undefined if it is not found. const accountNode = linkables.get(accountLinkNode);
+// Get a linkable node using a link node, or return undefined if it is not found. const accountNode = linkables.get(accountLinkNode, stack);
 ```

+Note that:

+-   The stack of the recorded node must be provided when recording a linkable node.
+-   The stack of the link node must be provided when getting a linkable node from it.

-Note that this API must be used in conjunction with the `recordLinkablesVisitor` to record the linkable nodes and, later on, resolve the link nodes as we traverse the nodes.
-This is because the `LinkableDictionary` instance keeps track of its own internal `NodeStack` in order to understand which program node should be used for a given link node.
+This API may be used with the `recordLinkablesOnFirstVisitVisitor` to record the linkable nodes before the first node visit; as well as the `recordNodeStackVisitor` to keep track of the current node stack when accessing the linkable nodes.

-### `recordLinkablesVisitor`
+### `recordLinkablesOnFirstVisitVisitor`

-Much like the `recordNodeStackVisitor`, the `recordLinkablesVisitor` allows us to record linkable nodes as we traverse the tree of nodes.
+Much like the `recordNodeStackVisitor`, the `recordLinkablesOnFirstVisitVisitor` allows us to record linkable nodes as we traverse the tree of nodes.
 It accepts a base visitor and `LinkableDictionary` instance; and records any linkable node it encounters.

 This means that we can inject the `LinkableDictionary` instance into another extension of the base visitor to resolve any link node we encounter.